totemo/watson/README.md

 1. Open minecraft.jar with your chosen ZIP file editing program.
 1. Open ModLoader.zip and copy its full contents into minecraft.jar.
 1. If you plan on installing other mods such as Rei's or Optifine, copy and paste the contents of those ZIP files into your modified JAR here.
 1. Open the Watson ZIP file and copy its full contents into minecraft.jar.
-Due to a current incompatibility with Rei's Minimap, Watson needs to be the last mod installed.
-I will try to fix this in a later version.
-Apologies.
 1. Delete the contents of the META-INF/ folder of your modified Minecraft JAR file.
 1. Save the modified Minecraft JAR file.